juglab/featureforest/docs/install.md

 - `segment-anything`
 - `sam-2`

-If you want to install the plugin manually using GPU, please follow the pytorch installation instruction [here](https://pytorch.org/get-started/locally/).
-For detailed napari installation see [here](https://napari.org/stable/tutorials/fundamentals/installation).

 ## Installing Only The Plugin
 If you use the provided conda environment yaml files, the plugin will be installed automatically.
 But in case you already have the environment setup, you can just install the plugin.
 First clone the repository: